Oracle Linux: How to Clear Up /var/spool/cups After Print Job Completes

 Oracle Cloud Infrastructure - Version N/A and later

 There are 800,000 files in /var/spool/cups left after printing. cups is not cleaning up the "c" file after the job completes and over time, on a busy system, all these files lead to a shortage of inodes in the root file system.

-Some begins with "d" example d00010 and others begin with "c" c00016.
+Some begin with "d" example d00010 and others begin with "c" c00016.

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!